hulibarri/privacy-policy/README.md

 Privacy Policy
 Effective Date: April 7, 2025

-This app, Media Swipe, does not collect, store, or share any personal data from users.
+This app, does not collect, store, or share any personal data from users.

 Information We Do Not Collect
 No user names, emails, or passwords